915-Pop-Calin/Descend_Into_Sleep/README.md

 Welcome to Descend into Sleep, my C# RPG Game!
 Here are the patch notes for the past few patches

+<b>PLAY THE GAME WITH THE CONSOLE ON FULL SCREEN TO REDUCE THE NUMBER OF BUGS</b>

 <b>Patch Notes 0.3.0</b>